AhmedSamirScience/PHP_Scrapping_For_Gold_Silver_Palladium_Platinum_Prices./README.md

 ***

-#### To get more information about our repository, just send us a message from [here](https://www.linkedin.com/in/ahmedsamir13/) and we will send you the documents related to this study for a better understanding!
+#### To get more information about our repository, just send us a message from [here](https://www.linkedin.com/in/ahmedsamir13/) and we will send you all of data related to this repository because it is on the market now.

 ***